 There are three basic kinds of dry Sherry.
 Fino, Amontillado and Oloroso.
 Oloroso is the boldest and biggest of the three, with seasoned Oloroso oak barrels often being in very high demand amongst whiskey makers.
 (Puckette and Hammack 2018, pg.170).

 Winemakers age Oloroso Sherry in large oak casks.
 This leaves it to interact with oxygen, which impart strong dried fruit and nutty flavours, with aromas of smoke also presenting themselves.
 A strong intense flavour with a long finish.
-The perfect end to any meal and the perfect dessert wine for Christmas.
+The perfect end to any meal and the perfect dessert wines for Christmas.

 Cream Sherry is made through the blending of the previously mentioned Oloroso Sherry, with Pedro Ximénez Sherry, (sometimes referred to as PX).
 Winemakers will use dried Pedro Ximénez grapes to make this sweeter Sherry.
 Drying the grapes concentrates the sugars, allowing for a far sweeter final product.